 Hiring coordinators will review all submitted applications and select finalists for each role.
 If you do not hear back from the positions to which you applied, you may want to broaden the scope of roles that you apply to, as some positions are in very high demand.
 If you have questions about the status of your application, please contact firstname.lastname@example.org.

 For some positions, a hiring coordinator may want to set up an interview if interested in your application.
 As with your resume, how you interview is a key factor in a hiring coordinator’s decision.
 We strongly encourage you to book an interview practice session and/or to check out our interview resources.

-Once hired, you’ll need to complete two federal forms and provide relevant ID (see below) before you can start work.
-Students can go to the Business Office (Barn 105) to process this paperwork.
-New students entering in the fall can also bring their paperwork to the Financial Aid/Student Employment table at Orientation.
-International students who have additional questions can check in with Kate Child in Academic Advising who is the Primary Designated Official for International Students.
+As part of your hiring, you’ll need to complete two federal forms and provide relevant ID (see below) before you can start work.
+Students can upload this paperwork via the Eligibility to Work Form.
+First Year international students will be sent specific instructions separately.
+For those who have additional questions, please connect with Kate Child, Assistant Dean of Academic Services.
+Kate Child is the Primary Designated Official for International Students.
 Students who have worked on campus in the past do not need to file these forms every year.
 They only need to re-file the W-4 form if they previously filed “exempt,” or if their tax status has changed significantly in some other way.

 Form W-4.
 This is a federal tax-withholding form and all students who are working must have one on file.
 Essentially, this is how you tell the government how much should be withheld from each paycheck for tax purposes.
 The College cannot tell you how to complete this, so if you can, complete it before arriving with help from family or an accountant/tax advisor.
 Print the W-4 form, complete it as instructed, and bring the original to campus.
 Remember to keep a copy for your own records.
 Complete this form in ink.
 Hand signature is required on this form.